 Inside the app, you will find 3 different sections dedicated to learning the Arabic grammar online.
 Each section consists of 7 or 8 grammar lessons that take around 5 minutes each to complete.
 Every lesson introduces Arabic grammar exercises where you read, listen to natives, write and speak.
 Rooted in science, our exercises are specifically created to keep you engaged and make learning Arabic as easy and fun as possible.

 That’s why our language experts created a language learning experience where you can practice Arabic grammar naturally, by building real sentences anchored in real life situations.
 Order food in a restaurant.
-Have a casual chat with a native speaker about your day.
+Have a casual chat with a fluent speaker about your day.
 Explore ways of talking about the books you read.
 These are all grammar exercises created around certain themes in order to boost your learning.

 It’s also worth mentioning that Arabic speakers care a great deal about mutual respect.
-That’s why when you meet someone for the first time it’s polite to say ”السلام عليكم” (assalamu a’alaikum) which means “Peace be upon you”.
+That’s why when you meet someone for the first time, it’s polite to say ”السلام عليكم” (assalamu a’alaikum) which means “Peace be upon you”.
 If you want to ask for something you should show respect by starting the sentence with “من فضلك“ (min Fadlak), which is a polite form of saying “please” in Arabic.
 Also, similar to German or other languages that put an emphasis on titles, you should address a man you meet for the first time with ”السيـّد” (assayed) which means “Mister” while a woman should be addressed using “السيـّدة” (assayida) meaning “Miss”.

 Our linguists have created Arabic exercises that will feel like playing a game.
 The catch: you absorb the Arabic grammar effortlessly.
 In no time, you’ll be getting compliments from natives for your Arabic skills.